krateng/doreah/docs/api/scraping.rst

-* Steps that work for single elements and split them into a list: split splits the string (string -> stringlist) xpathls follows the xpath down the tree, returns all elements (node -> nodelist or stringlist)
+* Steps that work for single elements and split them into a list: split splits the string (string -> stringlist) makelist turns an element into a list consisting of that element (string -> stringlist, node -> nodelist) xpathls follows the xpath down the tree, returns all elements (node -> nodelist or stringlist)
 * Steps that work for lists and merge them back into a single element: